 Has your family been affected by mesothelioma or an asbestos-related cancer?
 You’re not alone.
-Each year in Arkansas, people are exposed to cancer-causing asbestos, some of whom will develop mesothelioma as a result.
+Each year in Arkansas, people are exposed to cancer-causing asbestos.
+Some will develop mesothelioma as a result.

 What is Asbestos?

-Asbestos exposure is not always obvious.
-A naturally-occurring group of minerals, asbestos has been used in building materials because it resists heat and corrosion.
+Asbestos is a naturally-occurring group of minerals.
+It has been used in building materials because it resists heat and corrosion.
+Because of its frequent use, asbestos exposure is not always obvious.
 Today, asbestos is widely recognized as an extreme health hazard, and its use is highly regulated by OSHA and the EPA.
 Unfortunately, asbestos fibers remain in many older buildings across Arkansas.

-How Do I Know if I’ve Been Exposed to Asbestos in Arkansas?
+Have I Been Exposed to Asbestos in Arkansas?

 Construction workers who repeatedly worked in older industrial buildings, or with construction materials containing asbestos, are most at risk for heavy asbestos exposure.
 Asbestos exposure occurs when you inhale the fibers.
 Some fibers can attach to the membranes of lungs and other internal organs, eventually causing cancerous cells to rapidly produce in the mesothelial membrane that lines most of our organs.
 Because the fibers are too small to see, victims of asbestos exposure are often unaware that they are inhaling dangerous fibers.